 Exams, Assignments, and Grading Policy

-If this course is closed, please DO NOT contact the instructor for a special permission number.
-Please use the following link to add your name to the appropriate wait list: Wait List Sign Up for Fall 2018 Courses .
+If this course is closed, please use the following link to add your name to the appropriate wait list: Wait List Sign Up for Spring 2019 Courses .
 If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Labs B112, Busch Campus.